We rely on donations to do our work - to help us achieve our vision of a world free from meningitis and septicaemia

-Claire is the Director of Global Policy, Advocacy and Research at Save the Children UK, leading the organisation's efforts to protect and promote child rights around the world.
-Prior to joining Save the Children, Claire has worked in a variety of international settings, including for the United Nations Development Program and UNICEF in New York, the Overseas Development Institute in London and East Timor, and as an advisor to the Presidents of Rwanda and Liberia as part of the Africa Governance Initiative.
+Claire has been Chair of MRF since 2022.
+Between 2016 and 2024 Claire was the Director of Global Policy, Advocacy and Research at Save the Children UK, leading the organisation's efforts to protect and promote child rights around the world.
+Prior to joining Save the Children, Claire worked in a variety of international settings, including for the United Nations Development Program and UNICEF in New York, the Overseas Development Institute in London and East Timor, and as an advisor to the Presidents of Rwanda and Liberia as part of the Tony Blair Institute for Global Change.
 Claire has also spent time working for the British Government, as a senior policy advisor in the British Prime Minister’s Strategy Unit and subsequently in the Policy Planning Staff of the Foreign Office.
 She holds a first class degree in History from Cambridge and an MPhil in International Relations from Oxford.

 Dayo is a senior consultant paediatrician at the Hammersmith Hospital, Imperial College Healthcare NHS Trust.
 A global health expert, she has worked in various settings across the globe including as a WHO consultant in a catastrophic meningococcal meningitis epidemic in the traditional meningitis belt of sub-Saharan Africa.